infor-design/enterprise-wc/doc/PUBLISH.md

 After running this task, go to the root folder of the destination project and run `npm link ids-enterprise-wc` to install the symlinked copy of the components.
 Note that if you've previously run `npm install` and already have a copy of the Ids Web Components package, you must remove that dependency with `npm uninstall` or deletion before making the link.

+## Using a symlink to test locally

+In some cases you may just want to set a symlink from a build folder to another local folder where `node_modules/ids-enterprise-wc is expected` to be.
+To do so make sure the `/ids-enterprise-wc` folder is deleted and then run a command like `ln -s /Users/<user>/<folder>/enterprise-wc/build/dist/development /Users/<user>/<folder>/enterprise-wc-examples/angular-ids-wc/node_modules/ids-enterprise-wc`

 ### Removing local changes

 Normally re-running the `publish:link` task is sufficient to update the local NPM package.
 However, if you need to remove the package from the local NPM repo manually, use this process: